Rkgithub2023/Simple-Invoice-Extraction-RAG-Application/README.md

-# 📄 Simple Invoice Extraction RAG Application
+# 📄 Simple Invoice Extraction using RAG Application

 This repository contains a Retrieval-Augmented Generation (RAG) application for extracting data from invoices using the Hugging Face embedding models, LangChain framework, FAISS vector database, and Llama 2 hosted on a local server.